About

 Marina Skua Podcast

-I create a monthly video podcast in which I discuss and document some of my creative work, including the dyeing of some of the yarns you’ll see in the online shop, the process of creating many of my knitwear designs, as well as promoting the longevity of clothes and hand-made items, and other seasonal making.
+I create a monthly video podcast in which I discuss and document some of my creative work, including the process of hand dyeing some of the yarns you’ll see in the online shop, the process of creating many of my knitwear designs, as well as promoting the longevity of clothes and hand-made items, and other seasonal making.
 You can watch the videos on YouTube.
 There are additional (often more detailed) videos and written content on Patreon, which is the subscription platform I use to help fund the creation of the podcast.

 You are welcome here